Indian Ballistic Missile Defence Programme: Prithvi Defence Vehicle Mark 2

 It has been suggested that this missile may have the capability of exo-atmospheric interception of intercontinental ballistic missiles.
 A report published on the official DRDO website suggested the same.
 At DefExpo 2020, DRDO confirmed that the PDV Mk-2 was ready for limited series production.
 The solid rocket booster used is a derivative of the technology first developed for the Sagarika missile.
 This missile was not derived from the Prithvi ballistic missile.

 Phase 2

-Initially under Phase 2 program, AD-1 was designed to neutralize a medium-range ballistic missile at 1,000-3,000 km range, whereas AD-2 was for intercepting an intermediate-range ballistic missile at 3,000-5,500 km range.
-According to Samir V. Kamat, AD-1 can intercept an incoming missile with a range of 5,000 km.
+Under the Phase 2 program, the AD-1 interceptor was designed to neutralize medium-range-class ballistic missiles at ranges of 1,000-3,000 km, whereas AD-2 was meant to intercept intermediate-range-class ballistic missiles at ranges of 3,000-5,500 km.
+According to Samir V. Kamat, the AD-1 can intercept an incoming missile with a range of 5,000 km.

 AD-1 missile

 AD-1 missile test on 2 November 2022.

 The AD-1 interceptor missile is developed for both low exo-atmospheric and endo-atmospheric interception roles and can be used against long range ballistic missiles.
 It is a two-stage missile and powered by solid propellants.
 The missile boasts an advanced but indigenous missile control system.
 It has a range of 1,500 km to 3,000 km along with a large kill altitude bracket.
 It has the capability to neutralise any nuclear-capable ballistic missile with a range of about 5,000 km.